 Engineering the IoT, together.

-Dolphin wireless switch modules for BLE systems are ehanced for modern lighting control, using advanced harvesting to obtain energy from surroundings.
+Enocean wireless switch modules for BLE systems are enhanced for modern lighting control, using advanced harvesting to obtain energy from surroundings.

 In addition to enabling self-powered wireless sensor networks, the technology includes miniaturized energy converters that convert motion, light or temperature differences into electrical energy.

 Due the low power consumption of the EnOcean technology, the batteryless sensors and switchers are perfectly suited for use in smart buildings.

 Dolphin’s energy harvesting technology facilitates communication between maintenance-free IoT devices based on a variety of wireless standards, such as EnOcean, ZigBee and BLE.

 Nordic Semiconductor (‘Nordic’) is a fabless semiconductor company specializing in ultra low power (ULP) short-range wireless communication in the license-free 2.4-GHz and sub-1-GHz Industrial, Scientific and Medical (ISM) bands.

 The nRF52 series SoC architecture is designed specifically to minimize average current consumption and enable single chip implementations of a wide range of wireless applications.

 World’s Smallest IoT Sensor for Lighting

 Gooee has partnered with DELTA to develop the world’s smallest sensor for LED lighting and the Internet of Things, that includes the latest Artificial Eye technology, following an exclusive agreement with DELTA Microelectronics – a European leader in fabless ASIC design, sensor systems, lighting & optics.